Skip to Main Content

 oneColumn

 Students may appeal a final course grade following the process described here.
-The process is governed by Appeal Academic Grades policy (2.0340P).
-The process is administered through the Dean of Students Office in partnership with the University Academic Appeals Committee and Provost’s Office.
+The process is governed by the Appeal Academic Grades Policy (2.0340P).
+The process is administered through the Dean of Students Office in partnership with the University Academic Grade Appeals Committee and Provost’s Office.
 For more information, see the UNF-UFF Collective Bargaining Agreement under Article 10, Academic Freedom and Responsibility.

 Students must initiate the grade appeal process within 90-days from the date final grades are posted.
 A grade of Incomplete (I) may not be appealed.